A Futile and Stupid Gesture: Cast

 A photo of Paul Rudd, who has appeared in many of Wain's projects, was used as Larry Kroger (one of the main protagonists of Animal House).

 Production

 Principal photography began in Los Angeles, California on April 14, 2016.

 Release

-The film's poster — showing Forte/Kenney looking worried as the muzzle of a revolver is pressed to his head, with the tagline, "If you don't watch this movie, we'll kill Will Forte" — is a reference to an infamous 1973 National Lampoon cover featuring a dog, with the caption: "If You Don't Buy This Magazine, We'll Kill This Dog".
+The film's poster — showing Forte as Kenney looking worried as the muzzle of a revolver is pressed to his head, with the tagline, "If you don't watch this movie, we'll kill Will Forte" — is a reference to an infamous 1973 National Lampoon cover featuring a dog, looking worried, with the caption: "If You Don't Buy This Magazine, We'll Kill This Dog".

 A single trailer was released on December 20, 2017.
 The film had its world premiere at the 2018 Sundance Film Festival on January 24, and was then released on Netflix on January 26, 2018.